 Barcelona, a city synonymous with unique architecture, is home to some of the most beautiful churches in the world.
-Gaudi’s La Sagrada Familia is clearly the most famous church in the city, and possibly the most unique church in the world.
-But there are so many other beautiful churches and cathedrals in Barcelona than often get overshadowed by the La Sagrada Familia.
+Gaudi’s La Sagrada Familia is certainly the most famous church in the city, and possibly the most unique church in the world.
+But there are so many other beautiful churches and cathedrals in Barcelona!

-When someone visited me while I was living in Barcelona, I would take them on a tour of my favourite churches in the city.
-And unlike most tour guides, I would always end with the La Sagrada Familia.
-So, allow me to take you on a virtual tour of some of Barcelona’s best churches through this post.
+When I was lived in Barcelona and someone visited me, I would take them on a tour of my favourite churches in the city.
+And I would always end the tour at La Sagrada Familia.
+So, allow me to take you on a virtual tour of some of Barcelona’s best churches through this blog.

 Our first stop is the Templo Expiatorio del Sagrado Corazón de Jesús on the summit Mount Tibidabo.